10 Ground Rules For Couples Therapy That Every Couple Should Know About

 So let’s begin!

 Ground Rules For Couples Therapy

-Some of the fundamental rules when it comes to couples therapy are:
+Some of the fundamental points to keep in mind when it comes to couples therapy ground rules are:

 1. Do Not Compare